 James White—Ellen’s husband—was integral in the foundation of Adventist institutions.

 The first Adventist college, medical institution, and publishing house were all started by him.

-James’ personal health issues were what spurred the organization of an Adventist medical system.
-After receiving medical care while recovering from a stroke, James and his wife realized the help wasn’t what it could be.
+His personal health issues were what spurred the organization of an Adventist medical system.
+After receiving medical care while recovering from a stroke, he and his wife realized the help wasn’t what it could be.
 In response, they established the Battle Creek Sanitarium.2

-At 15, John Nevins Andrews accepted the Seventh-day Adventists beliefs.
+At 15, John Nevins Andrews accepted the Seventh-day Adventist beliefs.
 By age 23, he was an ordained minister of the church.

 As Adventism spread throughout America, he knew that wasn’t enough.

-If Christians were supposed to share the Three Angels’ Message with the whole world, then he needed to just that.
-So he went to Europe as the first overseas missionary of the Adventist church.
+If Christians were supposed to share the three angels’ message with the whole world, then he needed to do just that.
+So he went to Europe as the first overseas missionary of the Adventist Church.

 Andrews was inspired to follow the Great Commission Christ spoke to His people: